 Admission to the DPT program is available through regular admission (applicants will have a bachelor’s degree prior to beginning the professional program) or through an early admission option that allows students to enter the professional program with 90 credit hours.

-All applicants must have at least a 3.0 GPA in the core required courses and as a cumulative GPA in the last 60 credit hours.
+All applicants must have at least a 3.0 GPA in the core required courses and the cumulative GPA in the last 60+ credit hours.

 On-campus interviews are required for admission to the professional program.